Use Chrome Browser Only - Please open the fillable forms below using Acrobat, type your information, sign and submit:

 **BOTH subjects may be taken to satisfy ONE tier III elective.
 Neither subject alone or with another subject will count toward the minor.
 There will be no exceptions to this rule.
 Because of the maximum two-subject overlap, course 15 majors cannot use these subjects as an elective (14.01 and 14.02 are requirements for the course 14 minor and the course 15 major).

-Please NOTE: The junior/senior pass/fail option may not be used to fulfill a minor program in HASS.
+Please NOTE: For students who began undergraduate studies at MIT prior to Fall 2020, the junior/senior Pass/Fail option may not be used for courses that fulfill a minor program in HASS.

 Selecting two subjects from Tier II and one from Tier III is not permitted.